 Students may choose to remain at Union for an additional year and complete a Master of Arts in Teaching (M.A.T.) degree from The School of Education of Union Graduate College.
 The cost of the fifth year is significantly lower than the cost of each year in the undergraduate school.
 Undergraduate Component: Students complete the traditional undergraduate major, Educational Psychology (Psychology 246), three terms of a foreign language, and the structured field experiences (EDS 500A and EDS 500B).

-Graduate Component: In the summer between their senior and graduate year, students will complete Psychology of Teaching (EDS 540), Curriculum and Methods (EDS 511 - 516), a Micro teaching Lab (EDS 540L), and EDS 541 Literacy for Secondary Teachers.
+complete Psychology of Teaching (EDS 540), Curriculum and Methods (EDS 511 - 516), a Micro teaching Lab (EDS 540L), and EDS 541 Literacy for Secondary Teachers.
 In the fall, term students will complete the Special Needs Seminar (550A) and begin a year-long teaching internship (551-553).
 In the winter and spring terms, students will complete the teaching internship, and the Seminars in Instruction and Evaluation (EDS 550B and 550C), and a second course in literacy (EDS 544).
 Those who complete the two-term Master's Research and Thesis also complete one additional course in their core area.
 Those who undertake a one-term M.A.T.
 Project (EDS 580) must complete two additional courses in their core area.
 (See the Graduate Studies catalogue of Union Graduate College for further description of the Master of Arts in Teaching M.A.T.).
 Students must also take a minimum of three graduate courses in their area of certification.